How Far Back Does a Criminal Background Check Go? Arrests, Charges

 Background checks are performed using public information such as police records, court documents, inmate and offender registries, and more.
 This means any public record that has the name of the individual on it will be reported, including arrests, warrants, misdemeanors, felonies, and others, regardless of conviction.

 There are exceptions to this however, in particular, California does not allow arrests to be reported as part of a criminal background check unless that arrest ultimately results in a conviction.
-However, it’s important to realize that a background check for a government job will include them.
+However, it’s important to realize that a background screening for a government job will include them.

 Reporting Dropped Charges on Background Checks